rich-murphey/sqlx-actix-streaming/README.md

 * [sqlx::query_as!().fetch()](https://docs.rs/sqlx/0.4.2/sqlx/macro.query_as.html) is a stream of WidgetRecords that borrows a database connection.
-* RowStream::pin() wraps it with an owned database connection.
+* RowStream::make() wraps it with an owned database connection.
-* ByteStream::pin() converts it to a json text stream.
+* ByteStream::make() converts it to a json text stream.
 * [HttpResponse.streaming()](https://docs.rs/actix-web/3.3.2/actix_web/dev/struct.HttpResponseBuilder.html#method.streaming) streams it to the client.

 Note the two closures.
 The first closure generates a stream of